phoenixnap/terraform-provider-pnap/docs/resources/server.md

 * `rdp_allowed_ips` - List of IPs allowed for RDP access to Windows OS.
 Supported in single IP, CIDR and range format.
 When undefined, RDP is disabled.
 To allow RDP access from any IP use 0.0.0.0/0.
 Must contain at least 1 item.
 * `management_access_allowed_ips` - Define list of IPs allowed to access the Management UI.
 Supported in single IP, CIDR and range format.
 When undefined, Management UI is disabled.Must contain at least 1 item.
 * `install_os_to_ram` - If true, OS will be installed to and booted from the server's RAM.
 On restart RAM OS will be lost and the server will not be reachable unless a custom bootable OS has been deployed.
 Only supported for ubuntu/focal.
 Default value is `false`.
 * `cloud_init` - Cloud-init configuration details.
+Structure is documented below.
+* `netris_softgate` - Netris Softgate configuration properties.
+Follow [instructions](https://phoenixnap.com/kb/netris-bare-metal-cloud#deploy-netris-softgate) for retrieving the required details.
+Structure is documented below.
 * `tags` - Tags to set to server, if any.
+Structure is documented below.
 * `network_configuration` - Entire network details of bare metal server.
 Structure is documented below.
+* `storage_configuration` - Storage configuration.
+Structure is documented below.
 * `action` - Action to perform on server.
 Allowed actions are: reboot, reset (deprecated), powered-on, powered-off, shutdown.
 * `force` - Query parameter controlling advanced features availability.
 Currently applicable for networking.
 It is advised to use with caution since it might lead to unhealthy setups.

 The `cloud_init` block has one field:

 * `user_data` - User data for the [cloud-init](https://cloudinit.readthedocs.io/en/latest/) configuration in base64 encoding.
 NoCloud format is supported.
 Follow the [instructions](https://phoenixnap.com/kb/bmc-cloud-init) on how to provision a server using cloud-init.
-Only ubuntu/bionic and ubuntu/focal are supported.
+Only ubuntu/bionic and ubuntu/focal and ubuntu/jammy are supported.

+The `netris_softgate` block has three fields:

+* `controller_address` - IP address or hostname through which to reach the Netris Controller.
+* `controller_version` - The version of the Netris Controller to connect to.
+* `controller_auth_key` - The authentication key of the Netris Controller to connect to.
+Required for the softgate agent to be able to interact with the Netris Controller.

 The `tags` block has field `tag_assignment`.